widchy95/credit-risk-classification/README.md

 - The model achieves high accuracy (99%) and performs well in predicting healthy loans with high precision and recall.
 - For high-risk loans, the recall is strong (0.95), indicating that most high-risk cases are identified, though the precision (0.85) shows some false positives.

+### Recommendation:
+Yes, I recommend the model for company use with the following considerations:

+1. **Strengths**:
+   - The model achieves **99% accuracy**, meaning it performs very well overall.
+   - Its high recall of **0.95** for high-risk loans ensures that most high-risk loans are correctly identified, minimizing the chances of missing critical cases.

+2. **Weaknesses**:
+   - The precision for high-risk loans is **0.85**, indicating that 15% of loans predicted as high-risk may actually be healthy.
+This could lead to unnecessary actions taken on loans mistakenly identified as high-risk.

+3. **Contextual Use**:
+   - If the company values identifying high-risk loans with minimal false negatives (missing high-risk loans), the model is a good fit.
+   - However, if precision is critical (e.g., reducing unnecessary interventions for loans incorrectly flagged as high-risk), further fine-tuning or an additional layer of decision-making might be necessary.

+In conclusion, the model is reliable and suitable for deployment, especially if paired with monitoring and iterative improvements to handle the trade-off between precision and recall for high-risk loans.

 ## About the Author
 **Widchy Joachim - Data Analyst**